CDP Vs DMP: The 4 Key Differences & Which One To Choose

 DMPs meanwhile do not collect PII because they only use anonymised data sets.
 So whilst a DMP will collect data on its anonymous users, it will not identify them as a CDP does.

-CDPs can identify their audiences by collecting information such as names and email addresses, previous transaction data and social media interactions (like CTRs and engagements with the businesses social media profile).
+CDPs can identify their audiences by collecting information such as names and email addresses, previous transaction data and social media interactions (like CTRs, engagements, or Facebook Ads comments with the business’s social media profile)

 Because of their ability to personally identify their audiences, it’s of paramount importance that CDPs are privacy-first, and is therefore mandatory that businesses using CDPs display opt-in and collection preferences, as well as options for a user to remove or delete their data.